Vishelbachen/Ceyona/ARCHITECTURE.md

 ---

-## 💳 Payments / Wallet
+## Payments
 - TON_WALLET

 ---

-## 🌐 Deployment
+## Deployment
 - WEBHOOK_URL

 ---

-# 🚫 RULES
+# 🚫 SECURITY RULES

-- Никогда не коммитить реальные ключи в GitHub
+- no secrets in repository
-- Все ключи только через Railway Variables
+- only environment variables
-- Любой новый API → добавляется сюда до использования
+- all new integrations must be declared here first